 For starters, check out the short video I made one afternoon to test out the motor.
 While it has both timelapse and normal speed shots using the motor, it doesn't have night time shots, i'll update this post once i've tested it at night.
 Unfortunately it rained the entire day so conditions weren't ideal, but you get the idea.

-I used a Konova 80cm slider.
-Its at the higher end of the cheap units at c. $250.
+I recommend a Konova 60cm slider.
+Its the best mix of value and quality i've heard of at c. $189.
 It has bearing tension capability which is essential; you need a bit of tension on the bearings to get smooth motion, just a tad.